 Why spend a night in Sintra?

-There is a regular and inexpensive train service to Sintra that departs from Rossio train station in central Lisbon.
-The train journey takes 40 minutes, as it is a slow regional service but a return ticket costs only €4.30.
-The train service starts early in the morning and continues late into the night and there are generally 3 departures per hour.
-For a full guide on traveling to Sintra from Lisbon please click here.
+There are two regular and inexpensive train services that connect Lisbon to Sintra.
+The first service departs from Rossio station in central Lisbon, while the second departs from the Estação do Oriente.
+The train journey takes 40min (Rossio) or 47min (Oriente), and a return costs €4.50.
+The train service starts early in the morning and continues late into the night, and there are generally three departures per hour.

 Does Sintra Portugal get crowded with day trippers?